fssa-batch3/uthra.boopathy__web_project/README.md

         3. Click "Add" button to add the selected product to the user side.
     * Expected result :
         * The selected product is added to the user side.

-VIEW LIST OF ORDERS :  ( NOT YET STARTED )

-* Scenario 1: Successfully view list of orders
-    * Steps:
-        1. Login as a seller.
-        2. Navigate to the orders page.
-        3. View the list of orders.
-    * Expected result:
-        * The seller can view the list of orders.

-VIEW ORDER DETAILS :  ( NOT YET STARTED )

-* Scenario 1: Successfully view order details
-    * Steps:
-        1. Login as a seller.
-        2. Navigate to the orders page.
-        3. Select an order to view.
-        4. Click the "View Order" button.
-    * Expected Result:
-        * The seller can view the details of the selected order.